A few months ago the results of a study were released that looked at the impact of music on creativity at work.

 Boost your creativity and get healthy too by connecting to the natural world.
 Man!

-There you have it.
-Six ways to boost your creativity.
-If you whistle whilst you work then you might as well give it a boost and stay creative in whatever way you can.
-Believe us, iy works!
+There you have it; six ways to boost your creativity.
+Give your imagination a lift and stay creative in whatever way you can.
+Believe us, it works!